 sudo ufw status verbose

-So if you’re running servers and services that must be assessed externally, you’ll want to allow those traffic.
+So, if you’re running servers and services that must be assessed externally, you’ll want to allow that traffic.

-The good thing about Ubuntu is many of the popular servers and services have profiles that can be managed via UFW to allow and disallow traffic to them.
+The good thing about Ubuntu is that many popular servers and services have profiles that can be managed via UFW to allow and disallow traffic to them.

 The apt command adds an application profile to the/etc/ufw/applications.d directory.
 You can list these profiles by running the commands below:

 You should see a list of apps that can easily be allowed and disallowed via UFW.

 Available applications: Nginx Full Nginx HTTP Nginx HTTPS OpenSSH

 You can quickly run the commands below to allow external traffic to the Nginx HTTP server.

 You can also use the service name instead of the app profile to turn it on or off.
 For example, if you wish to enable HTTP over port 80, run the commands below:

 The same can also be accomplished using the commands below to allow HTTP over TCP on port 80 or HTTPS over TCP on port 443